-What your lawyer should do
+What should my lawyer do in Spain?

 Your lawyer's fees will typically be around 1% of the purchase price - once you have commissioned the lawyer to act on your behalf they will advise what to do next, but the tasks they will perform include:

 - Inspecting any paperwork or contract before you sign it, whether it relates to the property or not (i.e. banking, building works etc.)

 - Helping you to open a local bank account

 - Checking the property is registered at the Land Registry and obtaining a copy of the land search or ‘nota simple’

 - Ensuring the property has a license of first occupation, that confirms the property has been built as per the planning permission, and checking that the boundaries are clearly identified

 - Checking the property is registered for local rates known as ‘impuesto do bienes inmuebles’

 - Asking to see recent utility bills and check what individual meters are in place e.g. water and electric